canriquez/rails_capstone_lessons_lab/README.md

     8. When a logged-in user opens "create a new course" or "Add new transaction" page
         a.
 A form with all necessary fields is displayed.

-    9. At the end  extend your MVP app with one simple feature of your choice
-        a.
-Add feature: For create a new course, the following data should be provided
+    9. Add feature: For create a new course, the following key data should be provided (among others)
             i.
 Course name
             ii.
 Price per session
             iii.
 Session length

     10. Additional feature: Signing up students to courses:
         a.
-Only a professor can enroll students in courses.
+Only a professor and course author can enroll students in courses.
         b.
-Sign-up student button is available only on the "course transactions page"
+Enroll student button is available only on the "course index page"
-        c. "add a new transaction" will be shown on the "course transaction page"
+        c. "add a new transaction" shows on the "course transaction page"
             i.
 A transaction can be created only for students signed up into the Course.

     11. Additional features:Signup of students page